 Are you looking for a new running jacket?
-In this article, we'll help you select the best model that suits your running style by walking you through the process of identifying your needs as a runner and which jacket will satisfy those needs.
-We'll evaluate the different features to look for as well as the similarities and differences between specialized running jackets and other types of outerwear.
+In this article, we'll help you select the best model that suits your running style by walking you through the process of identifying your needs as a runner.
+We'll evaluate the different features to look for, as well as the similarities and differences between specialized running jackets and other types of outerwear.

-After testing dozens of the top-rated and most popular models throughout the past several years, through rainstorms, freezing temperatures, and high wind, we have a clear idea of the best products available on the market.
-We tackled hundreds of miles across both urban and backcountry environments in order to bring you the most helpful information possible.
+After testing dozens of the top-rated and most popular models throughout the past several years through rainstorms, freezing temperatures, high wind, and just about everything else nature could throw at us, we have a clear idea of the best products available on the market.
+We've tackled hundreds of miles across both urban and backcountry environments in order to bring you the most helpful information possible.
 Continue reading to learn what to look for when hunting for your ideal jacket.

 Venting and Breathability

 A jacket's breathability depends on its materials and construction as well as any additional built-in ventilation features.
-Some materials, like the DriLayer Seal material on the Brooks Canopy, are very breathable and help wick away moisture and provide constant air circulation within the jacket.
-In addition to lightweight and breathable materials, other jackets like the Editors' Choice Arc'teryx Incendo provide mesh panels in strategic areas, which is an efficient method of venting moisture.
-Other models provide extra ventilation with integrated vent flaps that overlap the fabric, double zippers that allow for a controlled opening of the jacket, or a chest snap that keeps the jacket from becoming a parachute when venting the zipper.
+Some materials, like the DriLayer Seal material on the Brooks Canopy, are highly air-permeable, providing air circulation within the jacket to take away moisture.
+Because different parts of the body create heat and moisture at different rates, other jackets like the Editors' Choice Arc'teryx Incendo provide mesh panels in strategic areas.
+This is an efficient way of targeting problem areas while protecting others.
+Other models provide extra ventilation with integrated vent flaps that overlap the fabric, double zippers that allow for a controlled opening of the jacket, or a chest snap that keeps the jacket from becoming a parachute when running with the front zipper open.

-Most of the jackets that we tested provide a Durable Water Repellant (DWR) coating to resist light drizzles and early morning dew.
-This technology performs reasonably well and has the benefit of adding weather protection to a single layer of fabric; however, it requires some maintenance.
-After some time, a DWR finish will wear off, and it's up to you to use a special wash and then reapply the DWR coating (which can be found as a spray-on or wash-in product).
-Some pieces use a combination of DWR coating and uniquely designed fabrics to accelerate evaporation time.
-There are even fabrics that use the runner's body heat to aid the already accelerated process further.
+Most of the jackets that we tested provide a Durable Water Repellent (DWR) coating to resist light drizzles and early morning dew.
+DWR coatings make water bead on the surface of the garment, but do not make the garment waterproof.
+This technology performs reasonably well and has the benefit of adding weather protection to a single layer of fabric.
+However, it does require some maintenance.
+DWR finishes wear off over time, you'll need to use a special wash and then reapply the DWR coating (which can be found as a spray-on or wash-in product).

 The most weather resistant jackets in our lineup have fully waterproof membranes, like the GORE-TEX Shakedry on the Arc'teryx Norvan SL and the H2No material on the Patagonia Storm Racer.
 These options perform much better in wet weather than jackets simply treated with a DWR coating, but sacrifice a bit of breathability to do so.

-Another important goal for a running layer is to find a jacket that buffers the wind and keeps it from battering you.
-However, a completely windproof jacket will most definitely sacrifice some breathability, so there is always a balance to be found.
+Another important goal for a running layer is to find a jacket that buffers the wind and keeps it carrying too much of your body heat away.
+As with water resistance, wind resistance also lowers the breathability of the jacket, so there is always a balance to be found.
 We recommend checking out our wind breaker jacket review if you are looking for something that is completely windproof.
-While offering substantial wind resistance is desirable, the real goal with a running layer is to find something that pairs wind resistance with breathability and venting.
-Strategically placed vents are the key.
+While offering substantial wind resistance is desirable, the real goal with a running layer is to find something that balances wind resistance with ventilation.

 Comfort and Mobility

 Being able to pop your jacket on and off quickly and without excessive effort is critical.
-Many of the jackets we tested like the ultralight Patagonia Houdini, pack into cleverly sized-and-shaped storage pockets with double-sided zippers, making them easy to hide away in a running pack or backpack.
-Other jackets, with less portability, neglect double-sided zippers or have ill sized pockets.
+Many of the jackets we tested pack into cleverly sized-and-shaped storage pockets with double-sided zippers or draw strings, making them easy to hide away in a running pack or backpack.
+Other jackets, with less portability, neglect double-sided zippers or have storage pockets that aren't correctly sized for their jacket.
 Obviously, finding a jacket that suits your running style and needs is critical, but portability can mean the difference between actually bringing the jacket along or not.

 Running Jackets vs. Other Types of Outerwear

 Running-specific jackets have several features that overlap with other types of outerwear categories.
-Theoretically, you could run in any type of jacket, but you'll be sacrificing comfort and performance.
-Other types of jackets may provide optimum performance in specific circumstances but won't provide the balance of protection, breathability, and lightweight comfort.
+Theoretically, you could run in any type of jacket, but there will be some sacrifices.
+A jacket is a purpose-built piece of technology, and the purpose it is built for determines the form and features it has.
+Other types of jackets may provide optimum performance in the task they were designed for, but will likely lack either features or performance specific to running.

 Running vs. Rain Jacket